SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    rather than from the pattern.

-Unlike the assignment operator in C and Objective-C, the assignment operator in Swift does not itself return a value.
+Unlike the assignment operator in C and Objective-C, the assignment operator in Swift doesn't itself return a value.
 The following statement is not valid:

 .. testcode:: assignmentOperatorInvalid

    -> if x = y {
-         // This is not valid, because x = y does not return a value.
+         // This is not valid, because x = y doesn't return a value.
       }
    !$ error: cannot find 'x' in scope
    !! if x = y {